themanaworld/policies/policies/privacy-policy.md

 This Privacy Policy does not supersede the [Terms of Use](/tos) and is subject to it.

-Do note that we do not provide legal advise.
+Do note that we do not provide legal advice.